 Many eCommerce businesses were not prepared for the COVID-19 pandemic.
 They were still operating out of their warehouses and manually stocking products, only to suddenly encounter a shortage of warehouse employees.
 Certain states mandated shutdowns for citizen’s safety, and many of these lockdowns are still ongoing.

 Despite this logistical nightmare, the demand was still there.
 People were still ordering online and businesses could not meet the demand, not even Amazon.
-They have automated processes and advanced logistics technology, and yet were still having trouble.
+They have automated business processes and advanced logistics technology, and yet were still having trouble.

 Role of EDI & XML Integrations in eCommerce